 “Newly assigned nurses.”

 Jack sipped his beer.
-“And you’re an Army nurse, too.
+“And you’re an Army nurse, too, Captain.
 So why would I be interested?”

 “Yeah, but these are all women.
 I’ve been waiting for them.
 I need to get out of this place and at least one of them is my ticket to escape.”

-“You’ll not get out of here for at least another six months.”
+“You’ll not leave for at least another six months.”
 Jack turned to eye the women—all in uniform, and all about the same height and weight.
-Their heads were covered with the traditional Arabic headgear for women—the hijab.
+Their heads were covered with the traditional Arabic headgear for women.
 Jack couldn’t see their hair color.
 He turned back to Tom.
 “I guess I’ll never get used to that scarf over their head.”

 “It’s called a hijab.”

-“I’m going to call it a scarf if you don’t mind.”
+“I’m going to call it a scarf, maybe a rag, if you don’t mind.”